jfrazier-eth/localhost-botnet/README.md

-# 433-final-project Botnet Simulation
+# Localhost Botnet
-For my final project I created a botnet and a website that the botnet can be used to perform a credential stuffing attack on.
+A localhost botnet and a website that the botnet can be used to perform a credential stuffing attack on.
 A botnet is composed of some infected software that be used to spread the botnet and a command and control server that infected devices connect to and wait for commands.

+## Scripts
+* `npm run start` everything you need to run the program
+* `npm run start-server` skips building the exectuables, saves time but you must pack the malware to view changes to it
+* `npm run pack-malware` packs malware into exectuables located in `/build`

+#### Development Tip
+* Pack the executables and run them by double clicking your system's executable.
+This way your executable should already have the correct permissions set.
+* See below for a more detailed setup

 ## Running the program
 ### Prereqs